-Fiscal 2017 Annual Incentive Performance Metrics.
-For fiscal 2017, the Committee did not make modifications to the annual incentive design from the fiscal 2016 annual incentive program:
+Fiscal 2018 Annual Incentive Performance Metrics.
+For fiscal 2018, the Committee did not make modifications to the annual incentive design from the fiscal 2017 annual incentive program.

 Selecting the Financial Metrics.
-Consistent with fiscal 2016, revenue and operating income were the financial metrics used for fiscal 2017.
-The Committee selected net revenue because we believe top line growth is important to our shareholders and to the ultimate performance of the Company.
-Top line growth, however, must be accompanied by improvement to the bottom line, so the Committee selected operating income as a second performance metric.
-In the future, as the Company grows and circumstances change, the Committee will review the application of other financial performance measures.
+Consistent with fiscal 2017, revenue and operating income were the financial metrics used for fiscal 2018.
+The Committee selected net revenue because we believe it is important to our shareholders and to the ultimate performance of the Company.
+Top line performance, however, must be accompanied by operating performance as well, so operating income was selected as a second performance metric.
+In the future, the Committee will review the application of other financial performance measures.
 The Committee typically sets a target level of performance at which the full target bonus can be earned.
 The Committee also sets a threshold level of performance below which no bonus is earned and a maximum level of performance that results in a maximum bonus.

 ANNUAL INCENTIVE PLAN STRUCTURE

-FINANCIAL METRICS METRICS Weight Payout by Performance Level as a Percentage of Target Incentive
+FINANCIAL METRICS Weight Payout by Performa ance Level as a Perd centage of Target Incentiv

 Threshold Target Maximum

 Operating Income 25% 25% 100% 200%

 Net Revenue 25% 25% 100% 200%

 Total 50% 25% 100% 200%

 ANNUAL INCENTIVE PLAN STRUCTURE

 STRATEGIC METRICS Weight Payout by Performance Level as a Percentage of Target Incentive

 Met Most Met All Exceed Significantly Exceed

 Corporate Strategic Objectives(1) 25% 75% 100% 125% 150%

-Personal Objectives 25% 75% 100% 125% 150%
+Individual Financial Objectives 25% 75% 100% 125% 150%

 Total 50% 75% 100% 125% 150%

 TOTAL 175%(2)

-- The payout for strategic objectives is capped at 100% in the event that either or both of the operating income or net revenue metrics are not achieved at the threshold performance level or higher. - Mr. Wallstrom's total annual incentive payout is capped at 200% of his base salary.
+- (1) The payout for strategic objectives is capped at 100% in the event that either or both of the operating income or net revenue metrics are not achieved at the threshold performance level or higher. - (2) Mr. Wallstrom's total annual incentive payout is capped at 200% of his base salary.

 Selecting the Strategic Metrics.
-In fiscal 2017, the Committee once again included corporate-level strategic objectives as a component of the annual incentive compensation program.
+In fiscal 2018, the Committee once again included corporate-level strategic objectives as a component of the annual incentive compensation program.
 The Committee believes that this metric is appropriate to incentivize the management team to meet significant strategic objectives key to achieving the Company's long-term strategic plan.

-In fiscal 2017 these corporate strategic goals were to:
+In fiscal 2018 these corporate strategic goals were to: